-Impacts: Continued from above.
-Project Description/ Mitigation Measure: In addition, 120 acres of formerly irrigated land near Bishop with a loss of vegetation cover will be revegetated.
-The process to successfully revegetate these lands will be determined through studies to be conducted by LADWP and Inyo County.
-These lands will not be permanently irrigated, but will be revegetated with Owens Valley vegetation not requiring irrigation except perhaps during its initial establishment.
-Mitigation Goals/ Strategies/Actions: To revegetate the parcel with species found in the surrounding area.
+Mitigation Measure: In addition, 120 acres of formerly irrigated land near Bishop with a area.
 The goal will be to achieve as full a vegetation cover as is feasible, but at a minimum, a vegetation cover sufficient to avoid blowing dust.

-Project Status/ Effectiveness: The area has been fenced and a consulting firm has conducted revegetation studies on the site.
+To revegetate the parcel with species found in the surrounding area.
+The goal will be to achieve as full a vegetation cover as is revegetation studies on the site.
 Monitoring of the site was completed in 2003.
 A seed farm has been initiated for seed harvest.
 The seed farm will aid in the implementation of all revegetation projects in the Owens Valley.
 In addition, a greenhouse was purchased and LADWP has begun growing plants for the seed farm and revegetation.
 Depending on the amount of rainfall and runoff, successful revegetation of these lands could take a decade or longer.
-Approximately 35 acres were drill seeded with locally collected seeds in the spring of 2011.
-Mitigation Plan Required/Status: Yes - complete.
+Approximately 35 acres were drill seeded with locally collected seeds in the spring of